arunp77/Learning-git/README.md

 # How to start (if you have already git installed and if you have already a github account)
+1. When you have already a Github repository and you want to update a version of the file on the Github
 - Create a repository on GitHub.
 - Next clone the repository in your system, by using command
     ```